 Article (16): Selection procedures of the NomCom Members

-· Under the guidance of the NAIGF Chair, the NAIGF Secretariat opens the call for candidates within the 3 months following the conclusion of the odd years NAIGF.
+· Under the guidance of the NAIGF Chair, the NAIGF Secretariat opens a call for candidates for the NomCom membership within 6 months prior to the termination of the sitting MAG term.

 · The call for candidates remains open for 30 days.

-· At the closure of the call for candidates, the sitting MAG proceeds to the evaluation of the candidates as per the criteria that set forth in previous article, and ranks them accordingly.
+· At the closure of the call for candidates, the sitting MAG proceeds to the evaluation of the candidates as per the criteria that set forth in article 15 of this charter, and ranks them accordingly.

-· The MAG selects the top (3 to 5) among the ranked candidates to form the new NomCom.
+· The MAG selects the top (3 or 5) among the ranked candidates to form the new NomCom.

 Article (17): Secretariat